aldy505/aldy505/readme.md

 ## Hi.
 You can call me Reinaldy.

-To be honest, I'm not really a programmer.
+To be honest, I never went to tech school.
 I just do it as a hobby.
-I work on other stuff (on a different industry).
+But, I work as a software engineer at some company anyway.
 So, if I ever answered your question, or suggested you something, 50% of it might be working, 50% else might be misleading.

 But, mostly a full-stack web dev.